I first heard of the Wonder Core Smart a couple days ago from a guy commenting on my Ab Wave article.

 “Dual resistance design that works out your abs in both directions, giving you twice the workout with each and every rep.”

-By the Wonder Core’s very design, this claim of “dual resistance” is technically false.
+By its very design, this claim of “dual resistance” is technically false.

 First, the term “dual resistance” gives the impression that the machine provides resistance to working muscles in both directions.
 However, because it is spring loaded, it only provides resistance in one direction, and that is upwards.